How to Repurpose Webinar Content Into Marketing Assets

 Most webinar platforms, including Zoom, provide automatic transcription.
 For internal meeting notes or quick reference, these work fine.
 They capture the general idea of what was said, and if someone needs to remember which webinar covered a specific topic, auto-transcripts serve that purpose.

 But when you’re creating content for your audience, the bar is different.
 Auto-generated transcripts typically run at 70-85% accuracy.
 That means in a 1,000-word transcript, you’re looking at 150-300 errors.
-Some of those errors are small—a missed filler word here and there.
+Some of those errors are small, a missed filler word here and there.
 Others are significant: product names spelled incorrectly, technical terms misheard, company names that don’t match your brand guidelines.

 The bigger issue is formatting.
 Auto-transcripts don’t identify speakers, don’t remove verbal tics, and don’t format the content in a way that reads naturally.
 When you’re trying to extract a quote for social media or pull a paragraph for a blog post, you’re constantly editing.
 What should be a quick copy-paste becomes a line-by-line review to make sure you’re not publishing something that misrepresents what your speaker actually said.

 An accurate transcript changes everything.
 Once you have the words in clean, readable text, you can create multiple assets without starting over each time.
+Here’s what one webinar transcript typically produces.

 None of this requires filming new content, scheduling new interviews, or starting from scratch.
 You already recorded it.
 You just need it in a format you can work with.